TheRoundup is reader supported. We may earn a small commission when you make a purchase via links on this site, at no cost to you.

 Did you know that because of the harsh chemicals in some dish soaps, the wastewater leaving our kitchens can be a severe polluter of our waterways?

-Fortunately, you can dramatically reduce the number of toxins in your kitchen wastewater (and on your plates, cups, utensils, etc.) by using the best eco-friendly dish soaps.
+To dramatically reduce the number of toxins in your kitchen wastewater (and on your plates, cups, and utensils), switch to the best eco-friendly dish soaps.

-In the past, plastic-free soaps without chemicals have not performed too well.
+In the past, plastic-free soaps without chemicals have not performed well.

 I've tested the leading brands with the help of the world's messiest baker (my youngest daughter), and those dirty dishes and stubborn baked-on food didn’t stand a chance...